nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/10_metrics_2.md

 Prescribers should be aware of the increased risks posed by taking multiple anti-coagulant or anti-platelet medicines and extra care should be taken of these patients for the duration of therapy.

 This analysis uses a patient-month version of the NHSBSA [ePACT2 Polypharmacy dashboard ACAP metric (PDF format)](https://www.nhsbsa.nhs.uk/sites/default/files/2018-02/PolyPharmacy%20Specification%20v1%200%20July%202017_0.pdf).
-Unlike ePACT2 (3 or more medicines), we calculate this based on prescribing or 2 or more ACAP medicines.
+Unlike ePACT2 (3 or more medicines), this calculation was based on prescribing or 2 or more ACAP medicines.
 This is due to the very small rates, which are generally less than 0.1%.
 The metric gives the percentage of patients prescribed 2+ unique ACAP medicines during a single month, out of the months where patients were prescribed at least one such drug.

 ### Fall metrics